shahabyou/Software-Methodology/BDD/README.md

 2. Step definition
 3. Test runner

-each Feature consists of different Scenarios and each Scenario consists of different Steps.
-All write with a language called Gherkin
+Each Feature consists of different Scenarios and each Scenario consists of different Steps.
+All write with a language called Gherkin.

+Feature file documents common understanding of business requirments.
+We write scenario written in business language that non developer could understand.
+So it becomes ultimate source of truth for all stakeholders.